movementkitchen/website/src/blog/flat-stomach-or-strong-stomach/index.md

 ---
 title: "A flat stomach does not equal a strong stomach"
-subTitle: "How do you restore a core that works instead?"
+subTitle: "This is how to build a working core instead"
 date: "2023-05-18T10:00:00.000Z"
 path: "/flat-stomach-or-strong-stomach/"
 tags: ["fitness", "core stability", "back pain", "breathing mechanics", "intra-abdominal pressure"]